-Here’s a snapshot of the cases the Michigan Supreme Court heard argument during its 2024-25 sitting that await decision by the end of July.
+Here’s a snapshot of the cases the Michigan Supreme Court heard argument during its 2024-25 sitting that await decision.

 Select the case name to expand the case details.